Finding a substitute for chicken base (a concentrated paste made from reduced chicken stock)?

-Let’s face it, nothing beats the rich, savory flavor it brings.
+Let's face it, nothing beats the rich, savory flavor it brings.
 But there are some hefty alternatives out there.
-We’re talking about stuff that packs just as much flavor without being a hassle.

 5 Easy Substitutes for Chicken Base

-As much as we love chicken base, it’s not always available when we need it.
-But don’t worry, there are plenty of substitutes that will bring the same depth and richness to your dishes.
-Here are some easy options you can try:
+As much as we love chicken base, it's not always available when we need it.
+But don't worry, there are plenty of substitutes that will bring the same depth and richness to your dishes.

 1 - Chicken Bouillon Cubes

 First up, chicken bouillon cubes.
-These little flavor bombs are salty and savory.
-They melt perfectly in soups and stews.
-Broth lovers rejoice!
+These little flavor bombs are salty and savory, with a concentrated chicken flavor and herb hints.

-They’ve got a strong chicken taste with a hint of herbs and veggies.
+They've got a strong chicken taste with a hint of herbs and veggies.
 Way portable and easy to store.
-Fancy a deeper dive?
-Find more about bouillon cubes substitutes here.

-We use these in everything.
-They aren’t just good for soups, either.
-Sauces, grain dishes – you name it, we use it.
+Sauces, grain dishes - you name it, we use it.
 Bouillon cubes are the pantry MVP.

 2 - Chicken Broth or Stock